 Titahi Bay, Porirua has been home to Barbara, her husband Chris (Ngā Puhi) and their eight children for the last 12 years.
 She’s privileged to be the MP for Mana and for the opportunity to serve the place she loves.

-She is the Minister of Internal Affairs, Minister for Pacific Peoples, as well as Associate Minister of Health (Pacific Peoples) and Associate Minister of Housing.
+She is the Minister of Economic Development, Internal Affairs, and Pacific Peoples, as well as Associate Minister of Health (Pacific Peoples), Cyclone Recovery, and Housing.